kangli914/presenter/README.md

 # NodeJS Presenter
-Started a self learning project: A presenter using NodeJS, AngularJS(Chart.js) and MysqlJS to present coldfusion logs for performance dashbaord.
-This is an enhancement to the current performance dashboard Project that fusionReactor failed to display lots of metrics.
+Started a self learning project: A presenter using NodeJS, AngularJS(Chart.js) and MysqlJS to better present coldfusion logs in performance dashbaord.
+This is an enhancement to the current performance dashboard project as fusionReactor failed to display lots of missing metrics.
 The goal of this enhancement is to import the logs into a MySQL database.
 The MySQL database can than be queried to generate the performance metrics to allow for statistical analysis of the data to be performed.
+Metrics were displayed in chart typed base for viewing.

 The architecture is as follows:
 * NodeJS (ExpressJS, MySQLJS)